 Turn To A Dedicated Estate Administration Lawyer

 Whether or not your loved one had a formal estate plan, Law Office of Matthew D. Scott can assist you with all aspects of winding down their estate.
-I help clients in Roseville and the surrounding area navigate the probate process and administer trusts after losing a loved one.
+We help clients in Roseville and the surrounding area navigate the probate process and administer trusts after losing a loved one.

 Do All Estates Go Through Probate?

 Just as estate plans may include different documents according to a person’s unique situation and wishes, the probate process in California can vary depending on your situation.
-I help families navigate the probate process when necessary and help ensure that their loved one’s wishes are carried out.
+We help families navigate the probate process when necessary and help ensure that their loved one’s wishes are carried out.